gwiesenekker/GWP/README.md

 ```
 #include "profile.h"

+ //INIT_PROFILE should be called once by each thread at the start of the program
-INIT_PROFILE //Called from each thread
+INIT_PROFILE
 ..
+ //Bracket each block you want to profile with calls to the macros BEGIN_BLOCK and END_BLOCK
+ //BEGIN_BLOCK has the name of the block as the argument
+ //BEGIN_BLOCK and END_BLOCK typically bracket functions but can be used to bracket anything like for loops etc.
-BEGIN_BLOCK("block name") //You can use __func__ for "block name" in functions
+ //You can use __func__ for "block name" in functions
+ BEGIN_BLOCK("block name")
 ..
-//return(result); DO NOT USE MULTIPLE RETURNS BUT JUMP TO END_BLOCK
+//DO NOT USE MULTIPLE RETURNS AS BEGIN_BLOCK and END_BLOCK have to match
+//return(result);
-result = ; //Set the result
+result = .. ;
 goto end_block;
 ..
 end_block:
-END_BLOCK //Just before the exit or return of the function
+ //Call END_BLOCK at the end of the block or just before the exit or return of the function
+END_BLOCK
 ..
 return(result);
 ..
+//DUNP_PROFILE should be called once by each thread at the end of the program
-DUMP_PROFILE(VERBOSE) //Called from each thread, VERBOSE can be 0 or 1.
+//VERBOSE can be 0 or 1.
 Creates files profile-<thread-sequence-number>.txt for each thread.
+DUMP_PROFILE(VERBOSE)
 ```
 BLOCKS can be nested and recursion is supported.